 - You lose more weight than your healthcare provider said is okay.

 - You have questions or concerns about your condition or care.

 - Do not smoke.
-Nicotine can damage blood vessels and make it more difficult to manage your renal cancer.
+Nicotine can damage blood vessels and make it more difficult to manage renal cancer.
 Smoking also increases your risk for new or returning cancer.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - Drink liquids as directed.
 Liquids will help prevent constipation and fluid loss caused by vomiting or diarrhea.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Your healthcare provider may recommend that you limit red meat.
 You need to eat enough calories to help prevent weight loss and increase your energy level.
 You also need protein to give you strength.
 If you do not feel hungry, eat small amounts often instead of large meals.
 Your healthcare provider or dietitian to help you plan your meals.

 - Exercise as directed.
 Exercise can increase your energy level and appetite.
 Ask your healthcare provider how much exercise you need and which exercises are best for you.

 For more information and support: